doctrine/doctrine1-documentation/source/en/manual/defining-models.rst

+..  vim: set ts=4 sw=4 tw=79 :

 ***************
 Defining Models
 ***************

 As we mentioned before, at the lowest level in Doctrine your schema is represented by a set of php classes that map the schema meta data for your database tables.

 In this chapter we will explain in detail how you can map your schema information using php code.